Haircuts in China Tips & Mandarin Phrases | That’s Mandarin

 My hair is damaged, can I have a hair treatment?

-Massage, or 按摩 (ànmó), is a very popular type of therapy in China among locals and foreigners alike.
-Learning about the different types of massage and their Chinese names can help you choose the perfect one at a Chinese massage salon.
-Let’s check them out!
+Massage (按摩 ànmó) is a very popular form of therapy in China enjoyed by both locals and foreigners alike.
+Whether you’re seeking relaxation or relief from tension, understanding the different types of massage and their Chinese names can help you choose the perfect treatment at a Chinese massage salon.

 Thats Mandarin Logo